RJPenic/rna-ss/tutorials/rasp-02-clustering.md

 MMSeqs2 is one of the most popular sequence clustering tools and can be used to cluster both protein and RNA/DNA sequences.
 It offers many parameters where we can tune the "definition" of sequence similarity, but for now we'll focus on the two main options: '_--min-seq-id_' and '_-c_'.

+First of all, let's quickly explain how _MMSeqs2_ works.

 When you use MMSeqs2, your command will usually look something like this:
 ```
-mmseqs easy-cluster --min-seq-id <MINIMUM SEQUENCE IDENTITY> -c <COVERAGE> --threads <NUMBER OF THREADS> <INPUT FASTA> <OUTPUT FILES PREFIX> <TEMPORARY DIRECTORY>
+mmseqs easy-cluster --min-seq-id <MINIMUM SEQUENCE IDENTITY> -c <MINIMUM COVERAGE> --threads <NUMBER OF THREADS> <INPUT FASTA> <OUTPUT FILES PREFIX> <TEMPORARY DIRECTORY>
 ```

 We used three options:
 - MINIMUM SEQUENCE IDENTITY
-  - Here we define how .
-If we put this value to 1.0, we want our sequences to
+  - If number of identical aligned residues divided by the number of aligned columns including internal gap columns exceeds this value, we consider two
-- COVERAGE
+- MINIMUM COVERAGE
   - With this option we prevent
 - NUMBER OF THREADS
   - Define number of threads that will be used during the clustering.
 More threads usually means faster clustering (but be aware of the number of CPUs you have on your server).